I experimented with photo filters to see I could make an invisibility effect.

 Learn how to convert 2D to 3D.
 Making three-dimensional photos can be easy and quick.
 I can make a good three dimensional image in 30 seconds.
 Why settle for flat pictures when you can add the illusion of depth.
 It requires special glasses but they a

+All of the image and video effects were made using a color filter for photos.
 The program is on an HTML web page.
 So it opens in a web browser like Google Chrome.
 You will be prompted to give the program permission to use your webcam and microphone.
-I made and tested the program on my laptop.
-It may not work on your phone.
-Let me know if you make some interesting videos with the invisibility effect.

 Press 'Background' to move the webcam to the background.
 Choose video to load a video or picture.
 Uncheck 'Hide' to only show the selected color.
 For the invisible in jeans video I only showed black and blue.
 Uncheck 'PNG' if you want to save the photos as JPEGs.
 You may need to alter the color values to get the results you want.